nuke-web3/book/content/risc-zero/zk-hack-montreal/slides.md

 - Discord `#💻|support-forum` channel for help
   <br/>&nbsp; Join: <a target="_blank" href="https://discord.com/invite/risczero">discord.gg/risczero</a>

-> 🧠 Don't need to know the crypto details to build...<br/> don't forget you are building a cryptographic system!
+> 🧠 Don't need to know the crypto details to build...<br/> BUT don't forget you are building a cryptographic system!